Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

 - Throw all your seasoning in the ground beef and use your hands to mix it well.
 Yes, use your hands.
 Mix, mix, mix! **The preservative packets that come with the Nesco jerky gun taste alright too.
 However, I don't use it because of all the MSG.

 - Use a big spoon and scoop all the meat into the tube of the jerky gun.
 Make sure there are no air bubbles in the meat so pack it in there tight!

 - Using your beef jerky gun, place the slices on the racks.
 Set your dehydrator temperature to 165 degrees F. I usually check the meat periodically for 2 reasons.
 One, I get anxious and can't wait for them to be finished.
 It's an odd habit.
 Two, different dehydrators have different power so the drying time can vary.
 The size of the cuts of meat can also make a difference in drying time.
 It can take from 2 hours to 12 hours to dehydrate, depending on the thickness of the beef and your dehydrator.
 It's finished when the meat has turned very dark and is pliable.

 - Your beef jerky will be done when it is no longer moist.
 If you leave it in too long it will become very dry and will crack when you try bending it.

 How to Store Homemade Beef Jerky

-If you plan on eating the beef jerky immediately or within 5-7 days, you can store it in a sealed bag or tightly sealed container on your counter.
+If you plan on eating the beef jerky immediately or within 5–7 days, you can store it in a sealed bag or tightly sealed container on your counter.
 If you store it in the refrigerator, it can last up to a few weeks.
-I would store the rest of the beef jerky in a tight zip lock freezer bags and store in the freezer.
+I would store the rest of the beef jerky in tight Ziploc freezer bags and store in the freezer.
 The drier the meat, the longer it will last.